freeminer/freeminer/doc/lua_api.md

     drag = {x=0, y=0, z=0},
-    -- v5.6.0 and later: Optional drag value, consult the following section
+    -- v5.6.0 and later: Optional drag value, consult the following section -- Note: Only a vector is supported here.
+Alternative forms like a single -- number are not supported.

+    jitter = {min = ..., max = ..., bias = 0},
+    -- v5.6.0 and later: Optional jitter range, consult the following section

     bounce = {min = ..., max = ..., bias = 0},
     -- v5.6.0 and later: Optional bounce range, consult the following section